 My Star tortoises get along well and are peaceful with each other even during feeding.
 They can eat from a shared plate without arguing.
 Sometimes one of them decides to sit in the middle of the plate blocking others' access to the food, but that's about it.

 My Greek tortoises, on the other hand, do not always share so well.
-They can be nippy and try to bite each other even at a young age at the dinner plate.
-Using an equal number of feeding plates and tortoises does not work because they all end up sharing the same one anyway!
+They can sometimes be a bit nippy and try to bite each other even at a young age at the dinner plate.
+Using an equal number of feeding plates and tortoises does not necessary work because they all end up sharing the same one anyway!
 However, a "feeding station" with separate a food compartment for each tortoise works well.
 Tortoises can't see through the walls and can't bug each other.
 Peace at mealtime!

-Ps.
 The white round thing in the top right is a homemade block of calcium carbonate.
 I Just mix the limestone powder with water, put it in a paper cup, and let dry.
 See the supplements page.